 The following is a guest post by Vicky Oliver, the best-selling author of five books, including 301 Smart Answers to Tough Interview Questions.
+In this guest post, she writes about thriving in an open workspace.
 If you’d like to be considered for a future guest post on Money Q&A, check out our guest posting guidelines.

 Companies as diverse as energy bar maker Clif Bar, financial services company Square, and gaming company Kixeye have opted for the open layout.
 CEOs and upper-level managers tout it as a way to facilitate communication and interaction among co-workers, but let’s not overlook the boost to the bottom line in build-out savings.